Bayonne Bridge, New Jersey, United States of America

 Bayonne Bridge expansion project details and purpose

-The channel span of the bridge is too low and it is difficult for large container ships to pass under.
-The problem could increase once the Panama Canal is completed in 2014 and the colossal container ships from Asia start coming through 151ft navigational clearance.
+The channel span of the bridge is too low and difficult for large container ships to pass under.
+The problem could increase once the Panama Canal is completed in 2016 and the colossal container ships from Asia start coming through 151ft navigational clearance.

 In October 2010, the Port Authority Board of Commissioners decided to expand the height of the roadbed and agreed to offer up to $1bn to help finance the project.
 The height of the bridge will be increased at mid-span from 151ft to 215ft.